SANDAG/landuse_prep_tool/README.md

 # SANDAG ABM3 Land Use Preparation Tool
 Tool for processing outputs given to us from Estimates and Forecasts to be used in ABM3

+A dictionary of the settings in config.yaml can be found [here](settings_dictionary.md).

 ## To easily run tool
 1. Gain access to the database RP2025 on the server DGISWSQL22 from GIS.
 2. Create a directory to run in.
 Create folders called "parking_inputs" and "parking_outputs."